Tasty Recipes for the Home Cook

 Naturally, I have not tested this recipe on ALL cereal.
 But I have tested on Froot Loops, Cocoa Krispies, Honey Nut Cheerios, Fruity Pebbles, Corn Pops, Frosted Flakes, Cinnamon Toast Crunch, and Cap’n Crunch.
 Therefore, this application should work on a plethora of others.

 What not to use?
-To be honest, I have not tested on cereal that have components like marshmallows and dried fruit.
+To be honest, I have not tested on cereal that has components like marshmallows and dried fruit.
 I don’t believe they would pulverize cohesively and would not be good for making cones.
 Their addition will most likely affect the crispiness of the cones.
 They may also cause sticking issues with the waffle cone maker.
 But feel free to experiment if you like!
 I would love to know how it turns out!

 What consistency should the batter be?